floooh/sokol/README.md

 - **sokol\_time.h**: time measurement
 - **sokol\_audio.h**: minimal buffer-streaming audio playback
 - **sokol\_args.h**: unified cmdline/URL arg parser for web and native apps

-These are (mainly) the internal parts of the Oryol C++ framework rewritten in pure C as standalone header-only libs.

 WebAssembly is a 'first-class citizen', one important motivation for the Sokol headers is to provide a collection of cross-platform APIs with a